oanguenot/webrtcmetrics/README.md

 ## Usage

+### Breaking changes coming with version 5.0

+Version 5.0 comes with a support of multi streams within a single **RTCPeerConnection**.
+Reports and tickets generated contain statistics for each stream:

+- **For report**: Properties `audio` and `video` properties contain now the list streams.
+Each stream entry contains the statistics.

+- **For ticket**: There is a new property `ssrc` which contains the list of all streams captured during the call.
+Each stream has its own global statistics.

+See below for the detailed changes.

 ### Create a new instance

 A new instance of the WebRTCMetrics is created when calling the constructor.
 A JSON configuration can be set to define the main characteristics of the collect of the statistics.